ennuicastr/ennuicastr-server/docs/INSTALL.md

 ...
 ```

-Both vhosts will require these components.
+If you're using a short invite domain, it will require the `.jss` component as
+well.
 Make sure to `sudo service nginx reload`.

+Note that both components have to be duplicated under the `/r/` component we
+created above because of how `location` directives work in nginx.
+If you know
+of a better way, please tell me!

 ## 12: Web content (server panel)